dannsam/xenko-docs/manual/audio/audio-emitters.md

 mySound2Controller.Play();
 ```

 This sound will loop at double the original pitch and half the original volume.
 For more information, see the [AudioEmitterSoundController Xenko API documentation](xref="SiliconStudio.Xenko.Audio.AudioEmitterSoundController").

-Add the script via a script component to the entity.... for more information about that see this other generic documentation.

-### 4: Add the script to the audio emitter entity
+## 3: Add the script to the audio emitter entity

-Game Studio lists the script as a component.
+Game Studio lists the script as a component under **Add component**.
 Add the script to the audio emitter entity.

 ## See also
 * [Spatialized audio](spatialized-audio.md)